vas16290487/High-Low/README.md

 Explanation of the algorithms behind your program

 ##### Coding Standards
-Standard for the code you will be writting
+Standard for the code you will be writing

 ### V. Research